liangwu2019/PC_BoxQP/README.md

-# Code for "A Time-certified Predictor-corrector IPM Algorithm for Box-QP".
+# A Time-certified Predictor-corrector IPM Algorithm for Box-QP
 This paper proposes a novel predictor-corrector IPM algorithm with a certified worst-case iteration bound and low practical iteration behavior.
 It will be useful in real-time MPC applications, as both the worst-case and average execution times are critical.
 ## Practical and theoretical behavior on random Box-QPs